This post may contain affiliate links, which help keep this content free. (Full disclosure)

 I have to admit, one thing about spring that really has me excited is that it’s finally light out when I get home from work.
 Going for walks with my little girl is just not the same when it’s dark and freezing.
 Plus, I can finally shoot pictures in natural light instead of using artificial lighting.
 Anyone involved in photography will understand what a Big Deal this is!

 What else is wonderful about spring?
 All the fresh produce that starts popping up everywhere!
 I can already tell that the romaine lettuce in stores is more fresh and bright in color.
-It’s just begging to be made into a chicken Caesar salad.
+It’s just begging to be made into a low carb Caesar salad or taco salad.
 Am I right?

 Chicken Caesar salad is one of the few salads I would eat as a child.
-It’s a crazy concept to fathom now, because these days salads of all kinds are totally my jam.
-Still, I regularly come back to the classic chicken Caesar salad.
+It’s a crazy concept to fathom now because these days salads of all kinds are totally my jam.
+Ironically, even back then, I wasn’t a big fan of the croutons, so my childhood version was inadvertently a low carb version.
+And now, I regularly come back to that classic low carb Caesar salad, too.

 Crisp romaine lettuce, bright tomatoes, juicy chicken, and creamy homemade Caesar dressing… hard to go wrong with that!